AbuseIO/abuseio-docs/docs/installation.md

 ## Environment settings

 The .env file contains your base configuration and must be set correctly because you will be setting the application's configuration. create the file /opt/abuseio/.env and update the SQL username, password and database you have created in the previous step.
+Make sure you enter your fallback email for errors (MAIN_EMAILPARSER_FALLBACK_MAIL).

 ```bash
 APP_ENV=production